Salix lasiolepis (Arroyo Willow)

 Arroyo Willow

 Salix lasiolepis (Arroyo Willow) is an upright, multi-stemmed, large shrub or small deciduous tree with a broadly spreading, irregular to rounded crown.
 The dark green leaves are broadly lance-shaped, 6 in. long (15 cm), smooth or occasionally toothed along the margins, and whitish below.
-They flutter in the breeze, creating a rippling bicolored effect.
+They flutter in the breeze, creating a rippling, bicolored effect.
 Arroyo Willow is dioecious with separate male and female plants.
-In late winter to late spring, fuzzy catkins appear with or before the leaves.
+Fuzzy catkins appear with or before the leaves in late winter to late spring.
 The pollen-releasing male catkins are yellow, while the seed-producing catkins are green.
-Seeds are tiny and embedded in a mass of tangled hairs that lifts and carries the seeds away on the air currents.
-Fast-growing, cold-hardy, Arroyo Willow can be used as a specimen, in group planting, near bodies of water, as an informal hedge, or as a deciduous screen.
+Seeds are tiny and embedded in a mass of tangled hairs that lift and carry the seeds away on the air currents.
+Fast-growing and cold-hardy Arroyo Willow can be used as a specimen, in group planting, near bodies of water, as an informal hedge, or as a deciduous screen.
 Its suckering habit aids in erosion control and makes it useful for stabilizing streambanks and improving wildlife habitat.
-The catkins are a source of pollen for beneficial insects and the catkins and buds are food for small game and songbirds in spring.
-Arroyo willow is a host plant for the Lorquin’s admiral, mourning cloak and western tiger swallowtail butterflies
+The catkins are a source of pollen for beneficial insects, and the catkins and buds are food for small game and songbirds in spring.
+Arroyo willow is a host plant for the Lorquin’s admiral, mourning cloak, and western tiger swallowtail butterflies.

 ---|---|